luiscoco/Curso_Aprende_Blazor-Nivel_Intermedio-GoogleMaps-SimpleMap-MAUI/README.md

 initMap();
 ```

-## 4. We include the googlemaps.js file reference in the App.razor component
+## 4. We include the googlemaps.js file reference in the index.html component

 We include this line in the App.razor code for including the googlemaps.js file inthe Blazor Web Application